Autobiographical memory: Cultural effects

 Studies have shown that culture can affect the point of view autobiographical memory is recalled in.
 People living in Eastern cultures are more likely to recall memories through an observer point of view than those living in Western cultures.
 Also, in Eastern cultures, situation plays a larger role in determining the perspective of memory recall than in Western cultures.
 For example, Easterners are more likely than Westerners to use observer perspective when remembering events where they are at the center of attention (like giving a presentation, having a birthday party, etc.).

 There are many reasons for these differences in autobiographical perspectives across cultures.
 Each culture has its own unique set of factors that affect the way people perceive the world around them, such as uncertainty avoidance, masculinity, and power distance.
 While these various cultural factors contribute to shaping one's memory perspective, the biggest factor in shaping memory perspective is individualism.
 One's sense of self is important in influencing whether autobiographical memories are recalled in the observer or field point of view.
 Western society has been found to be more individualistic, with people being more independent and stressing less importance on familial ties or the approval of others.
 On the other hand, Eastern cultures are thought of as less individualistic, focusing more on acceptance and maintaining family relationships while focusing less on the individual self.

 The way people in different cultures perceive the emotions of the people around them also play a role in shaping the recall perspective of memories.
 Westerners are said to have a more "inside-out view" of the world, and unknowingly project their current emotions onto the world around them.
 This practice is called egocentric projection.
-For example, when a person is feeling guilty about something he did earlier, he will perceive the people around him as also feeling guilty.
+For example, when a person is feeling guilty about something they did earlier, they will perceive the people around them as also feeling guilty.
 On the other hand, Easterners have a more "outside-in view" of the world, perceiving the people around them as having complementary emotions to their own.
 With an outside-in view, someone who was feeling guilt would imagine the people around them looking upon them with scorn or disgust.
 These different perceptions across cultures of how one is viewed by others lead to different amounts of field or observer recall.